-Bedding straw use in housing is calculated from how much urine an individual sheep produces, and the quantity of straw that is required to absorb the urine, based on absorbance measurements reported by Misselbrook and Powell (2005) and Olsen (1940).
+Bedding straw use in housing is calculated from how much urine an individual sheep produces, and the quantity of straw that is required to absorb the urine, based on absorbance measurements reported by Misselbrook and Powell (2005) and Olson (1940).

-5.1.3.3.4 Swine
+5.1.4.3.4 Swine

 Six categories of swine are included: (1) sows (including sows in pig, sows being suckled and dry sows being kept for further breeding); (2) gilts (including gilts in pig and gilts not yet in pig); (3) boars for service; (4) fattening swine >80 kg (including barren sows for fattening); (5) fattening swine 20-80 kg; (6) fattening swine <20 kg.
-Data are obtained from the JAS (Defra, 2022a) for England, Wales, Scotland and Northern Ireland, and where JAS categories do not match the inventory categories, consistent data translation rules are applied from the Defra AC0114 project (Defra, in prep).
+Data are obtained from the JAS (Defra, 2023a) for England, Wales, Scotland and Northern Ireland, and where JAS categories do not match the inventory categories, consistent data translation rules are applied from the Defra AC0114 project (Defra, in prep).
+The JAS has not collected information on all pig sizes since 2009, estimates of the the proportions are based on earlier census returns in every year since.
+The format of the census also changed in this 2022 submission with a new explicit accounting for weaners.

-5.1.3.3.5 Poultry
+5.1.4.3.5 Poultry

 Eight categories of poultry are included: (1) growing pullets; (2) laying hens; (3) breeding flock; (4) broilers; (5) turkeys; (6) ducks; (7) geese; (8) all other poultry (exc. turkeys, ducks and geese).
-Data are obtained from the JAS (Defra, 2022a) for England, Wales, Scotland and Northern Ireland, and where JAS categories do not match the inventory categories, consistent data translation rules are applied from the Defra AC0114 project (Defra, in prep.).
+Data are obtained from the JAS (Defra, 2023a) for England and the DAs, and where JAS categories do not match the inventory categories, consistent data translation rules are applied from the Defra AC0114 project (Defra, in prep.).
 Data for England & Wales in 1996 were missing from the agricultural census (holding level) data and have been recreated by scaling these at a holding-level with the 1995 census to national totals.

-5.1.3.3.6 Goats, deer, and horses
+5.1.4.3.6 Goats, deer, and horses

-The number of goats, deer and horses are derived from JAS holding level data (Defra, 2022a), and for horses not kept on agricultural holdings, from the British Equestrian Trade Association national survey (BETA, 2019).
+The number of goats, deer and horses are derived from JAS holding level data (Defra, 2023a), and for horses not kept on agricultural holdings, from the British Equestrian Trade Association national survey (BETA, 2019).
+This dataset has not been updated since 2015 due to lack of access, so we report UK population of professional horses as 87,112 and domestic horses as 608,242 (derived from reported percentages).
 Missing data for some years were gap-filled by extrapolation, using data from adjacent years.

-5.1.3.4 Crop types and crop areas
+5.1.4.4 Crop types and crop areas